 “I am fortunate I have automatic stock waters so they have a heating element in them,” says Deanna.
 “That keeps the water relatively warm which encourages the horses to drink.
 If they short out they can get hot though, so we do touch the water to be sure it’s not overheating.”

 If someone is not in a competitive nature and they’re just trying to keep their horses and pets healthy through the winter, what are the benefits from Magnawaving with regard to muscle flexion and keeping their blood circulation moving?
 And what is ideal consistency in your environment?

 Lonsberry likes to gauge that on each individual horse when it comes to how often she’s Magnawaving.
 “I really like to get to know my clients,” she says.
-“For some of my clients, consistency is once a week, for others is two or three times every other week.”
-It depends on what’s going on with that horse and what’s going in that horse’s environment.
+“For some of my clients, consistency is once a week, for others it’s two or three times every other week.
+It depends on what’s going on with that horse and what’s going on in that horse’s environment.”

 Some factors Lonsberry takes into consideration include:

 - What kind of nutrition the horse is receiving

 - What kind of a training program those horses ran

 - Some horses are actively showing (more stressful)

 - Some are just being ridden by their owner’s children through the winter (less stressful)